-Code: MK3PROGR04JX20-EN

-Semester: 3rd semester Its prerequisite(s): -

-Number of teaching hours/week (lecture + practice):0+4
+Code: MK3PROGR04JX20-EN ECTS Credit Points: 4 Evaluation: mid-semester grade Semester: 3rd semester Its prerequisite(s): -Further courses are built on it: Yes/No Number of teaching hours/week (lecture + practice):0+4

 C programming language.
 Primitive data types: integer, float, double and character.
 Mathematical, comparative and logical operators and expressions.
 Complex or derived data types: array, structure, union and pointer.
 Relation between arrays and pointers.
 Concepts of the variable and the function.
 Types and roles of the different control statements, as the loops (while, do-while or for loop) and the decision-making statements (if-else, if-else if-else, nested if, switch, break, goto).
 Concept and types of the algorithm: recursive, divide and conquer, dynamic programming, greedy, brute-force, backtracking, searching and sorting.
 Input/Output, file operations.
 Clean code, basic rules of writing an effective and optimal code.